wangkui-nk/AD_microglia_paper/README.md

 [**Cell type annotation**](docs/annotation_cell_type.md)

 **Microglia recluster:**
-To identify microglia subpopulations, microglia cells was re-clustered by [desc](https://github.com/eleozzr/desc).
+To identify microglia subpopulations, microglia cells were re-clustered by [desc](https://github.com/eleozzr/desc).
 We selected 5,000 highly variable genes in order to detect subtle cellular differences among the microglia.
 A single 128-node layer was applied for the encoder in DESC and the resolutions ranged from 0.1 to 0.8 with an incremental 0.05 increasing step.